Police forces of the states and union territories of India: State Police

-At the district level, the force is commanded by a Superintendent of Police (SP).
+A police district, headed by a Superintendent of Police (SP), is the primary operational and functional unit of the state police.
+The District Superintendent of Police is responsible for police administration in the district, including the maintenance of law and order, crime prevention, and crime investigation.
 In major districts, the post is designated as Senior Superintendent of Police (SSP), who may be assisted by two or more additional SPs.
 Where an SP heads the district, they are typically assisted by one or two Additional Superintendent of Polices (Addl.SPs).
 Each district is further divided into sub-divisions or circles, each under the charge of a Deputy Superintendent of Police (DSP).
 Sub-divisions comprise several police stations, which are headed by an Inspector of Police and supported by Sub-Inspectors (SIs) and Assistant Sub-Inspectors (ASIs).

 In rural police districts, police circles exist between the subdivision and the police station.
 A police circle typically comprises two or three police stations and is headed by an inspector designated as the Circle Inspector.
 This system exists only in rural areas, where the officer in charge of a police station is usually a Sub-Inspector (SI).
 Officers of the rank of SI and above are authorised to file charge sheets in court.

 The police constabulary, consisting of head constables and constables, forms the field-level staff of a police station.
 They perform routine policing functions such as beat patrolling, traffic management, crime prevention, and assisting in criminal investigations.

 District SPs exercise significant discretionary authority in overseeing subordinate police stations, investigation units, equipment depots, armouries, and the traffic police.
 However, they do not possess the powers of an executive magistrate.
 Such powers are vested in the district magistrate (DM), an officer of the Indian Administrative Service, who is empowered to promulgate orders under Section 144 of the Code of Criminal Procedure and to issue arms licences.